BAFurtado/HISMP/README.md

 ### Heterogeneity and Instability in the Stable Marriage Problem

-This is the repository that generalizes the SMP to different groups problems as in Shi et al. 2018 and additionally includes the possibility that members from both groups become active message senders.
+This is the repository that generalizes the SMP to different group size as in Shi et al. 2018.
+Additionally it includes the possibility that members from both groups become active message senders.

+Plese, refer to (and cite) the preprint available at arXiv:
+#### Furtado, Bernardo Alves.
+(2019) Heterogeneity and Instability in the Stable Marriage Problem

-### Running
+#### Running

-If you run `repeat.py <number of repetitions> <number of cores>` you can get all the program to run, saving the data and producing the plots.
+If you run
+#### `python repeat.py <number of repetitions> <number of cores>`
+you can get all the program to run, saving the data and producing the plots.

-### Reference

-Furtado, B.A.
-Heterogeneity and Instability in the Stable Marriage Problem, 2019 (unpublished)
+Make sure to have created a `saved_data` directory and an `outputs` one.

+#### Contact
+bernardo.furtado AT ipea dot gov dot br

+#### Feedback
+This code is still tentative.
+Please, let me know if you find any bugs/issues.
+Thank you!